-You have more rights to claiming your purchase with a credit card than with a debit card.
+You have more rights to claim your purchase with a credit card than a debit card.

 2. Make Sure your Travel Insurance Covers Bankruptcies

-Always make sure to read the terms and conditions of your travel insurance and what kind of stipulations there are for trip cancellation.
+Always read the terms and conditions of your travel insurance and what kind of stipulations there are for trip cancellation.

-It’s incredibly hard to turn a profit in the airline industry and low cost air carriers will be hit hardest.
-Filing for bankruptcy is not something uncommon and it’s predicted that more and more will go bankrupt each year.
+It’s incredibly hard to turn a profit in the airline industry, and low-cost air carriers will be hit hardest.
+Filing for bankruptcy is not uncommon, and it’s predicted that more and more will go bankrupt each year.

 Airlines have to support low airfares while dealing with rising fuel costs.
-Monarch, Air Berlin, Primera, Cobalt, and more recently WOW Air are all European carriers that went under.
-It’s not just Europe though, the other day, the second largest air carrier in India, Jet Airways went under stranded thousands of people.
+Monarch, Air Berlin, Primera, Cobalt, and more recently, WOW Air are all European carriers that went under.
+It’s not just Europe, though.
+The other day, the second largest air carrier in India, Jet Airways, went under, stranding thousands of people.

-One thig is for sure.
+One thing is for sure.
 The airline bankruptcy trend is not one to die out soon.

 4. Keep Your Eyes on Aviation News

-I didn’t know when I booked the Cobalt Flights that the airline was in trouble, but many others in the aviation industry did.
+When I booked the Cobalt Flights, I didn’t know that the airline was in trouble, but many others in the aviation industry did.
 There were rumors that the airline could not secure funding from Chinese investors weeks before our flight, but I’m guessing most passengers were oblivious.

-If I would have Googled the airline or done a bit more research I probably could have found this information too.
-If you’re skeptical of an airline try your best to dig into the details and news.
+If I had Googled the airline or done more research, I probably could have found this information too.
+If you’re skeptical of an airline, try to dig into the details and news.

 Finally what did we end up doing after all this?

 We received zero help or assistance from Cobalt.
-I did however receive an automated email while sitting at the airport, stranded and looking for hotels that our flight was canceled.
+I received an automated email while sitting at the airport, stranded and looking for hotels, that our flight was canceled.
 Not bankrupt, just canceled.
 That was it.

-We overpaid for a late night cab, went back to a hotel in Larnaca to get some rest, and did more research about our plans.
-Not wanting to go to sleep without assurance that we could leave Cyprus we booked the last remaining seats on Jordanian Air to Jordan, one of the only direct flights out we could find.
+We overpaid for a late-night cab, went back to a hotel in Larnaca to get some rest, and did more research about our plans.
+Not wanting to sleep without assurance that we could leave Cyprus, we booked the last remaining seats on Jordanian Air to Jordan, one of the only direct flights we could find.